alexlimahub/GoldenGate/21c_BigData/README.md

-# Oracle GoldenGate 21.3 Microservices Edition Container Images
+# Oracle GoldenGate 21.4 Microservices Big Data Edition Container Images

 Sample container image build files to provide an installation of Oracle GoldenGate for DevOps users.
 These instructions apply to building container images for Oracle GoldenGate version 21c.

+This is a custom creation/modification from Alex Lima and it was not deployed by Oracle Corporation.

 ## Contents